LouisCR04/AirBnB_clone/README.md

 0x00.
 AirBnB clone - The console

 Introduction
-The AirBnB clone project is a team procect to build a clone of AirBnB
+The AirBnB clone project is a team project to build a clone of AirBnB

 Background Context